Adobe-CEP/Getting-Started-guides/weather/readme.md

 We’ll need to make sure that ExtendScript function exists in the next section.

-## Automate the host app with ExtendScript
+## Host app: Automation with ExtendScript

 Many CC host apps like Photoshop and InDesign (and many more!) can be automated with ExtendScript.
 In this sample extension, we're going to alter the active asset in Photoshop or InDesign based on the weather.